-Enfield Community Power is a program authorized under RSA 53-E to provide electricity supply service for the Town of Enfield's residents, businesses, and other types of customers.
-The program will only launch if it is able to initially offer residential default rates that are lower than or competitive with those offered by our local utilities: Liberty, Eversource, or New Hampshire Electric Coop.
-Thereafter, the program will:
+Rye Community Power is a program authorized under RSA 53-E to provide electricity supply service for the Town's residents, businesses, and other types of customers.
+The program will only launch if it is able to initially offer residential default rates that are lower than or competitive with those offered by Eversource.